moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/decisions/001_unify_kev_and_epss_as_cve_enrichments.md

 - Simplified querying process through GraphQL.
 - Easier to extend for future CVE-based enrichments.
 - Reduces the complexity of the data model.
-- Eliminates code duplication by using shared feature flags, sync ingestion, and export processes for both KEV and EPSS data.
+- Eliminates code duplication by using shared feature flags, sync, ingestion, and export processes for both KEV and EPSS data.

 ### Negative: